Table of Contents

 Can The Manufacturer Be Held Liable In Crib Accidents?

-The manufacturer or company of the defective crib could be held liable if it is discovered that the crib was completely or partly to blame for your child’s injury or death.
+The manufacturer or company of the defective crib could be held liable if it is discovered that the crib was completely or partly to blame for your childโs injury or death.
 Personal injury cases can become extremely complex and usually require an in-depth investigation by a product defect lawyer.

 There is generally a two-year statute of limitations, or time limit, for victims to file lawsuits against allegedly negligent parties.
 For injured minors, however, such a time limit is tolled (or paused) until the child reaches the age of 18, at which point the two-year clock begins.
+Working with experienced personal injury lawyers can help parents understand these timelines and take the necessary steps to protect their childโs legal rights.

 Your Child May Be Compensated

-What Happens If My Child Is Hurt At A Friend’s House?
+What Happens If My Child Is Hurt At A Friendโs House?

 As careful as the family watching your child may be, accidents can happen.
 In such cases, the court may consider comparative negligence in deciding.
 Even though the other parents might have been negligent, the court may conclude that your child participated in the accident.
 They do so by going somewhere they were forbidden to go or touching something they were forbidden from touching.
-For example, in a dog bite case, it may have been the child’s intention to tease the dog.
+For example, in a dog bite case, it may have been the childโs intention to tease the dog.

 Why Should You Choose Arash Law?